Raw chicken is one of the scariest foods out there when it comes to how to store it.

 After it’s been opened, freezing raw chicken is the best solution for long-term storage, but you should be aware of certain risks, mainly freezer burn.

+Freezer burn is when the chicken becomes dehydrated, dry, and funky tasting due to exposure to cold air.
+Freezer-burnt food isn’t harmful, but it’s pretty unappetizing.
 To avoid freezer-burning your chicken, you need to make sure no air can get to it – which is why it’s so important to wrap the chicken tightly.
 And why I recommend a double barrier.

 Another advantage of wrapping each piece of chicken individually is that they won’t get stuck together.
 Separating frozen chicken can be a real nightmare!

-Pro tip: vacuum sealing your chicken can mean it lasts up to 5 times longer in the freezer.
+Pro tip: Vacuum sealing your chicken can mean it lasts up to 5 times longer in the freezer.
 It’s best practice to pre-freeze your chicken before you vacuum seal it.
 This ensures any harmful bacteria already present is inactive and seals in the juices.

-Related: What To Do With Freezer Burned Chicken
+Related: What To Do With Freezer-Burned Chicken

 Freezing pre-cut chicken